clue-games/clue-contract/README.md

 ### Use Common Lingos
 From an average user’s perspective, some of the DApp lingos can be difficult to understand, and as humans, lack of understanding leads to lack of confidence.

-For example, “Create a new Wallet” can also be described as, “Create an Account” which will help users make straightforward decisions on getting started.
+For example, "Create a new Wallet" can also be described as, "Create an Account" which will help users make straightforward decisions on getting started.

 ### Features
   - TRX Wallet (send and receive TRX)